forseti-security/forseti-security/README.md

 Forseti Security is a tool that secures your organization's use of Google Cloud Platform.

-For details on installation see [googlecloudplatform.github.io/forseti-security/](https://googlecloudplatform.github.io/forseti-security/)
+For documentation and installation guides checkout our GitHub Page at [googlecloudplatform.github.io/forseti-security/](https://googlecloudplatform.github.io/forseti-security/)